shoreagents/bpocai/bpoc_ultimate_game_spec.md

-# 🎮 BPOC.AI: "THE ULTIMATE CLIENT SURVIVAL ARENA"
+# 🎮 BPOC.IO: "THE ULTIMATE CLIENT SURVIVAL ARENA"

 ## 🔥 **ONE GAME TO RULE THEM ALL - The Complete BPO Warrior Test**